 Thirteen Dollars and Thirty-Two Cents ($13.32) to the Pension Plan for benefits; and

-Forty-Seven Cents ($0.47) to be applied towards the cost of administering the Pension Plan; and Nil ($0) to the Health Plan.
+Nil ($0) to the Health Plan.

+Effective October 1, 2024 the amount of $10,450.00 in the Member’s Health Plan Dollar Bank noted in (i) and (ii) above shall become $12,600.00.

-Effective on and after January 1, 2009, the amount of $6,750.00 in a Member’s Health Plan dollar bank noted in (i) and (ii) above shall be re-determined from time to time as determined by a duly constituted motion passed by the Board of Trustees of the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario, and as conveyed to the administrator, provided the total wage package under the collective agreement is not increased.
+Effective on and after January 1, 2009, the amount in a Member’s Health Plan dollar bank noted in (i) and (ii) above shall be re-determined from time to time as determined by a duly constituted motion passed by the Board of Trustees of the International Union of Operating Engineers, Local 793 Members Life and Health Benefit Trust of Ontario, and as conveyed to the administrator, provided the total wage package under the collective agreement is not increased.